DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-04-15-managing-partner-schools-if-youre-an-itt-provider.md

 #### Using Register trainee teachers’ data to pre-populate partner school data

-We could simplify the onboarding process by using Register trainee teachers’ data to determine the relationships between providers and schools.
-This would reduce the administrative burden on providers.
+We could simplify onboarding by using Register trainee teachers’ data to determine the relationships between providers and schools.
+This approach would reduce the administrative burden on providers.